joshnishikawa/MIDIcontroller/README.txt

   ////////////////////////////////////////////////////
   //                                                //
-  //          MIDIcontroller - Version 2.1.0        //
+  //          MIDIcontroller - Version 2.1.2        //
   //                                                //
   // A library for creating Teensy MIDI controllers //
   ////////////////////////////////////////////////////

 /*  FEATURES INCLUDE:
-  - Velocity sensitive inputs with poly pressure (per-note aftertouch)
+  - Velocity sensitive inputs
   - momentary, latch or instantaneous buttons
   - Stable analog to MIDI conversion for potentiometers and other sensors
   - Support for encoders and capacitive sensors